 ARTICLE ONE: NAME

-1.1 The title of this organization shall be:
+1.1 The name of this organization shall be:

 The Buckley Gospel Tabernacle

 2.1 The purposes of this organization shall be as follows:

 We believe that the one and only true God is Spirit; self existent, eternal, infinite, personal, and unchangeable; perfect in every good attribute and work; omnipotent, omniscient, and omnipresent; creator and sustainer of all things; eternally existent in three persons Father, Son and Holy Spirit.
 (Exodus 34:6; Deuteronomy 32:4; Matthew 28:19)

 -God the Father

 We believe that the Father is self – existent, neither begotten nor proceeding; the external Father of the Lord Jesus Christ; the Author of salvation; the Father of all who are begotten into newness of life through faith in Christ.
 (Psalm 90:2; 1Peter 1:3)

 We believe in the Deity of Christ; in His eternal generation from the Father, in His incarnation, whereby He was conceived by the Holy Spirit and born of the Virgin Mary, thereby uniting the divine and the human nature in His one unique person; in His sinless life and His vicarious death to make atonement for the sins of the world; in His bodily resurrection and ascension to the Father; in His present mediatorial work for the believer; and in His imminent coming in power and glory.
 (Hebrews 1:8; Acts 2:22-25)

 We believe in the Holy Spirit as the person of the Holy Trinity who lives within the believer.
 The Holy Spirit convicts of sin, empowers us to live a holy life, counsels, comforts and guides us in truth.
 (John 15:26; Acts 15:8-9)

 3.2 The Bible